John Andrew Martin: Career

+First stint in Congress

 He was a member of the State house of representatives in 1901 and 1902.
 He was the city attorney in 1905 and 1906.
 He was elected as a Democrat to the 61st and 62nd Congresses (March 4, 1909 – March 3, 1913).
 He declined to be a candidate for reelection in 1912 and resumed the practice of law.
 In 1914, he challenged incumbent U.S. Senator Charles S. Thomas for the Democratic nomination, but dropped out of the race before the primary election.
 He was again the city attorney in 1916 and 1917.

+World War I

 At the outbreak of the First World War, he was attempted to enlist, but was denied due to his age and he was the head of a family.
 Undeterred, he recruited a volunteer battalion of National Guardsmen in Pueblo and was commissioned a major over the group of men that he recruited.
 He commanded the 115th Supply Train, Fortieth Division.
 After the war, he was a member of the San Isabel Chapter Number 2 of the Disabled American Veterans of the World War.
 He was also post commander of the Pueblo Post Number 2 of the American Legion.

+Return to Congress

 He resumed the practice of law in Pueblo, Colorado.
 Twenty years after his first service in the House of Representatives, he was elected to the 73rd Congress and to the three succeeding Congresses and served from March 4, 1933, until his death.
 During that time, he worked on the Railroad Retirement Act of 1935 and the Railroad Unemployment Insurance Act.
 Among his other efforts, he framed holding company legislation while on the House Interstate and Foreign Commerce Committee.